 Congenital hypogonadotropic hypogonadism

 Congenital hypogonadotropic hypogonadism occurs when the hypothalamic neurons that are responsible for releasing gonadotropin-releasing hormone (GnRH) fail to migrate into the hypothalamus during embryonic development.
-This in turn results in the lack of production of FSH and LH, hormones responsible for sperm production and testosterone production, respectively.
+This results in the lack of production of FSH and LH, hormones responsible for sperm and testosterone production, respectively.
 When this is associated with an absent sense of smell or other midline defects, it is called Kallmann's syndrome.

 Primary ciliary dyskinesia (PCD)

-Primary ciliary dyskinesia (PCD) (immotile cilia syndrome), is an autosomal recessive genetic disorder that causes defects in the action of cilia lining the respiratory tract and the flagella of sperm cells.
+Primary ciliary dyskinesia (PCD) (immotile cilia syndrome) is an autosomal recessive genetic disorder that causes defects in the action of cilia lining the respiratory tract and the flagella of sperm cells.
 This results in non-motile sperm.
 When accompanied by the combination of situs inversus (reversal of the internal organs), it is known as Kartagener syndrome.

 Secondary testicular failure